der-rozanov/Math/README.md

-#Math Library
+# Math Library

 ## How to use?
-1)Upload files "com_reader.cpp" and "com_reader.h" to the root where the project is assembling.
+1)Upload files "class_matrix.cpp" and "header_matrix.hpp" to the root where the project is assembling.

-2)add com_reader.h
+2)add header_matrix.hpp

-    #include "com_reader.h"
+    #include "header_matrix.hpp"

+3)Matrix objects are created like this.

+    Matrix M(2, 2, 0); //Here, the first two numbers are the number of rows and columns, and the last optional is the primary fill element.